Jeromepullen/SQL-Projects/Links for SQL Projects.md

 # SQL-Projects

-Here are some projects that I have completed using SQL:
+Here are some projects that I (Jerome Pullen Jr.) have completed using SQL:

 _________________________________________